ros-workshop/sensor-integration/README.md

 #### Details on simulating modelled robots

-Earlier  we used two packages in our launch file to spin up our modeled-robot:
+Earlier we used two packages in our launch file to spin up our modelled-robot:
 [joint_state_publisher](http://wiki.ros.org/joint_state_publisher) and
 [robot_state_publisher](http://wiki.ros.org/robot_state_publisher).
 Few notes on these packages below: